my-soar/content/Packs/NozomiNetworks/Integrations/NozomiGuardian/README.md

+Use this integration to query run a query for ICS data, list all assets in Nozomi Guardian, and find an IP address by a MAC address.
-An Integration to Query ICS Data from Nozomi Guardian This integration was integrated and tested with version 19 of Nozomi_Guardian
+This integration was integrated and tested with version xx of Nozomi_Guardian
 ## Configure Nozomi_Guardian on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.